atetz/atetz.github.io/_src/posts/mra-beeline.md

 As a good user, I obviously raised a ticket with Beeline, providing as much details as possible.
 I was then gracefully thanked for my suggestions and informed that my feedback was forwarded up the chain.
 Great!
 But knowing that technical feedback like this often gets dismissed as subjective interpretation rather than standards compliance, I knew I had to work on a solution in the meantime.
 ### Solution
-Knowing the differences between the formats, the workaround was relatively straightforward: I _only_ had to transform the MyRouteApp gpx to a Beeline gpx.
-To make my MyRouteApp gpx compatible with the Beeline app I decided to:
+Knowing the differences between the formats, the workaround was relatively straightforward: I _only_ had to transform the MyRouteApp GPX to a Beeline GPX.
+To make my MyRouteApp GPX compatible with the Beeline app I decided to:
 - transform the MyRouteApp  `<rtept>` nodes to `<wpt>` nodes.
 - transform the MyRouteApp `<trkseg>` to a `<rte>`.

 My first test file was hacked together using some good old copy, paste search and replaces.

-__Et voila!__ Upon importing my newly created gpx I was greeted by another option: _"Points de cheminement uniquem..."_.
+__Et voila!__ Upon importing my newly created GPX I was greeted by another option: _"Points de cheminement uniquem..."_.
 Which translates to the "Waypoints only import mode" mentioned by Beeline above.
 <img
   src="/assets/images/mra-beeline-screenshot.jpeg"